IBM/ibm-generative-ai/GETTING_STARTED.md

 from dotenv import load_dotenv

-from genai.model import Credentials, Model from genai.schemas import GenerateParams
+from genai.credentials import Credentials from genai.model import Model from genai.schemas import GenerateParams

 # make sure you have a .env file under genai root with